Communication

 Coping with pervasive anxiety

 Thursday, 28 July was Earth Overshoot Day – the date when humanity has consumed all the resources that the earth can sustainably produce for the entire year.
-When we are faced with this anxiety-inducing reality day after day, it’s easy to let ourselves be influenced and
+When we are faced with this anxiety-inducing reality day after day, it’s easy to let ourselves be influence

 The 4W repair kit for work relationships